Andrew Benintendi Preview, Player Props: White Sox vs. Athletics

 Athletics Pitching Rankings

+- The 8.2 strikeouts per nine innings compiled by the Athletics pitching staff ranks 25th in the league.

-- The Athletics have a 5.75 team ERA that ranks last among all MLB pitching staffs.
+- The Athletics have a 5.72 team ERA that ranks last across all MLB pitching staffs.

-- Athletics pitchers combine to give up the fifth-most home runs in baseball (175 total, 1.4 per game).
+- Athletics pitchers combine to allow 177 total home runs at a rate of 1.4 per game (fifth-most in the league).

-- Neal will start for the Athletics, his first of the season.

-- The 34-year-old right-hander has pitched out of the bullpen seven times this season.

 © 2023 Data Skrive.
 All rights reserved.